User Profile: Kevin Gallo

 Kevin Gallo, Physical Scientist, National Environmental Satellite, Data, and Information Service, National Oceanic and Atmospheric Administration

 Research interests: Gallo uses satellite and in situ data to validate NOAA operational satellite data and products.
-He is a member of the NOAA Geostationary Operational Environmental Satellite-R (GOES-R) Land Algorithm Working Group and is co-lead on developing the NOAA-U.S. Geological Survey (USGS) Land Product Characterization System (LPCS).
-The LPCS helps facilitate the characterization and validation of land-related products from GOES-R and the Suomi National Polar-orbiting Partnership (Suomi-NPP) Visible Infrared Imaging Radiometer Suite (VIIRS).
+He is a member of the NOAA Geostationary Operational Environmental Satellite-16 (GOES-16) Land Algorithm Working Group and is co-lead on developing the NOAA-U.S. Geological Survey (USGS) Land Product Characterization System (LPCS).
+The LPCS helps facilitate the characterization and validation of land-related products from GOES-16 and the Suomi National Polar-orbiting Partnership (Suomi-NPP) Visible Infrared Imaging Radiometer Suite (VIIRS).

-Current research focus: Gallo and his colleagues are working on developing hail validation and assessment products for the Advanced Baseline Imager (ABI), which is the primary GOES-R instrument for imaging Earth’s weather, oceans, and environment.
+Current research focus: Gallo and his colleagues are working on developing hail validation and assessment products for the Advanced Baseline Imager (ABI), which is the primary GOES-16 instrument for imaging Earth’s weather, oceans, and environment.

 Data products used: